My Backstory

 About My Whodunits

-After four corporate thrillers, I’ve turned to writing a series of murder mysteries (whodunits) with a new protagonist (Harith Athreya).
-The first of the series, A Will To Kill, will be out shortly.
-It is set in a colonial mansion in the misty hills of the Nilgiris.
-Needless to mention, murder strikes and there is no paucity of suspects or clues.
-I’ve tried to model these novels on the Golden Age Mysteries, while keeping them current with modern technology like mobile phones.
+After four corporate thrillers, I turned to writing a series of murder mysteries (whodunits) with a new protagonist (Harith Athreya).
+I’ve tried to model my whodunits on the Golden Age Mysteries, while keeping them current with modern technology like mobile phones.
 And, as is the case with all my writing, I eschew vulgarity and profanity so that my stories are appropriate for readers of all ages.
 The only exception is the rare cuss-word that is used as an intensifier for emphasis.

 Meanwhile, I am also experimenting with short stories (crime) set in contemporary India.
-Some of them (AMAVAS and GULSHAN PANDEY, UNWITTING ACCOMPLICE) are available on Amazon.
+Some of them are available on Amazon.

 Articles and Interviews: